winitzki/scall/tutorial/programming_dhall.md

 let Foldable
   = λ(F : Type → Type) → { toList : ∀(a : Type) → F a → List a }
 ```
-The extracted values are stored in a list in a chosen order (different orders can be used to create different `Foldable` evidence values).
+The extracted values are stored in a list in a chosen, fixed order.
+(Different orders can be used to create different `Foldable` evidence values.)

 Another formulation of the "foldable" property is via the function often called `foldMap`, with type signature `(a → m) → F a → m` that assumes `m` to have a `Monoid` typeclass evidence.
 The function `foldMap` can be implemented for any `Foldable` functor: